KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ### Gap Analysis
 Does this description of a successful organization of the future fit the United Methodist Church?
 If not, should the United Methodist Church be more like this description?

 One way to now may be to analyze a church that does already fit this description.
-The name of the church is LifeChurch.
+The name of the church is [LifeChurch](http://www.lifechurch.tv).

 ## LifeChurch

-In the theory of Software is Eating the World, LifeChurch is the young, agile tech startup bootstrapped by a few techies (it actually was), threatening the slower-moving, large-scale, established incumbent organization, which happens to be the United Methodist Church.
+In the theory of Software is Eating the World, LifeChurch is the young (founded in 1996), agile tech startup bootstrapped by a few techies (it actually was), threatening the slower-moving, large-scale, established incumbent organization, which happens to be the United Methodist Church.
 Yes, the list of organizations that previously had no connection to software at all, but are now being "eaten by software" now includes religious organizations.
 Though it might be counter-intuitive to think of religious organizations as competing against one another, the [Pew Religious Landscape Survey](http://religions.pewforum.org/reports) refers the religious marketplace as "very competitive," due to the constant flux of people.

 While the United Methodist Church's Google Trends Graph results are on the decline, LifeChurch's Google Trends Graph results are up and to the right.